Darke County, Ohio

 - 1990s - The county experiences population growth and urban development, particularly in the southern areas

-This timeline provides a concise overview of the key events in the history of Darke County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Darke County, Ohio.